Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 #### 10.3.3 **Challenges**:
 - **Training Time**: Gradient Boosting can be slow to train because it builds trees sequentially.
 - **Overfitting**: Without careful tuning (especially of the number of trees and learning rate), Gradient Boosting models can overfit the training data.

+#### 10.3.4 **When to use Gradient boosting?**
+- When you need a highly accurate model, especially for tabular data or structured datasets.
+- When the dataset contains complex, non-linear relationships that simpler models can't capture.
+- When you want a robust model that can handle outliers, noisy data, and missing data.
+- When you need feature importance to understand the impact of different features.

+***Not suitable when:***
+- Training time is a concern, as Gradient Boosting can be slow, especially with a large number of trees.
+- You need an interpretable model, as Gradient Boosting is more complex than simpler models like decision trees or logistic regression.

 ----